Dental Implants

 Dental Implants may replace teeth that have been lost due to gum disease, trauma or dental decay.
 They are made of titanium, which is well tolerated by the body and are usually shaped like the root of your natural tooth.
 Dental implants can be placed in the jaw bone under local anaesthetic, which means the surgery can be performed at the practice.

 Dental implants can be used to support a number of dental prostheses, including crowns, implant-supported bridges or dentures.
+There is a success rate of approximately 90% over a ten year period, in healthy patients who are non-smokers.